Food Protection Manager Certification

 Note: For more information on ANSI, use the two links below.

 The Conference for Food Protection strongly encourages regulatory authorities and other entities evaluating credentials for Food Protection Managers to recognize and endorse these standards and the accreditation process.
-The Conference Standards for Accreditation of Food Protection Manager Certification Programs provide the framework for universal acceptance of individuals who have obtained their credentials from an accredited certification program.
+The CFP Standards for Accreditation of Food Protection Manager Certification Programs provide the framework for universal acceptance of individuals who have obtained their credentials from an accredited certification program.
 In Section 2-102.11 of the FDA Food Code, the U.S. Food and Drug Administration recognizes Food Protection Manager certificates issued by an accredited certification program as one means of meeting the FDA's Food Code knowledge requirement.

 American National Standards Institute (ANSI)